GiovanniBussi/CecamSchool2024/README.md

 - introduction to quantum chemistry (9-13, every day)
 - hands on (14-18, everyday)
 - on Fri 12, at 14: seminar by Giuseppe Brancato
-- on Tue 16, at 14: seminar by Tommaso Giovannini
+- on Mon 15, at 14: seminar by Tommaso Giovannini

 ## July 17-19